 - Heat 3/4 cup water in pot until almost boiling.
 Pour into bag with instant potatoes and knead bag to mix.
 Set aside.

-- Put meat, veggies and gravy into pot and add about 3/4 cup water.
+- Put meat, vegetables and gravy into pot and add about 3/4 cup water.
 Let soak for 5 minutes.

 - Bring water to a boil and cook for 5 minutes.
-Turn off heat, cover and let sit for 5–10 more minutes, until meat and veggies are tender.
+Turn off heat, cover and let sit for 5–10 more minutes, until meat and vegetables are tender.

-Layer potatoes on top of meat and veggies, adding cheddar cheese on top.
+Layer potatoes on top of meat and vegetables, adding cheddar cheese on top.